 Typically lasts at least 10 years, but will likely need to be replaced during lifetime (replacement requires surgery)

-Radiation therapy can cause problems (such as changes in skin color and tissue shrinkage) for both implant and natural tissue reconstruction.
+Radiation therapy can cause problems (such as changes in skin color, skin quality and tissue shrinkage and tightness) for both implant and natural tissue reconstruction.

 Results are better when the procedures to expand the skin are done before radiation therapy begins.